 As an example, like sheet linoleum, a liquid linoleum floor isn’t the best choice for a warehouse where forklifts regularly run back and forth.
 However, the product has shown to successfully withstand normal rolling loads such as imaging equipment in healthcare facilities.

 What are the benefits of a poured floor?

 Almost every commercial flooring product has pros and cons.
 It’s important to look at the full picture of every product you spec, as the considerations for each space can differ.
 Liquid linoleum can be a great solution for your consideration, so let’s run down some of the many positives:

-· The product is 100 percent sustainable.
+· Legato is a more sustainable solution.
 It includes an EPD and HPD, is Declare Red List Free and may contribute to LEED credits.

 · The product is PVC free and VOC free, with no plasticizers, no formaldehydes, no chlorine, and no heavy metals.
 This can be a major upside, especially for customers with environmental accountability as part of their mission.

 · The Legato line offers 54 colors in the product palette.

 · The product has a “memory,” so indentation isn’t a problem.
 For example, if a heavy chair is placed on the floor and creates dimples, it will bounce back.
 While it won’t stand up to the weight of heavy industrial machinery, it does accommodate other equipment such as that used in healthcare facilities.

 · Price is always a factor in selecting flooring.
 Liquid linoleum might appear more expensive on paper, but it can be a better value once all the other factors are taken into consideration.
 Installation labor costs can vary widely by location, but through Mannington, there’s no adhesives required, which can quickly add to the installed cost of other flooring options.